-Benchmark (174,5)
+Benchmark (314,7)

-The benchmark is a comparator against which the fund's performance can be measured.
-It is a net return index which includes dividends after the deduction of withholding taxes.
-The index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
-The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
+The benchmark is a comparator used solely to measure the fund's performance.
+The investment manager considers the fund's weighted average carbon intensity against the benchmark, which does not otherwise constrain portfolio construction.
+The benchmark has been chosen as it best reflects the scope of the fund's financial objective.
 The fund is actively managed.
 The investment manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
 The fund's holdings may deviate significantly from the benchmark's constituents.
+The benchmark is not an ESG benchmark and is not consistent with the ESG Criteria and Sustainability Criteria.